lostmsu/lostmsu.github.io/Not-CSharp.md

 Turned out my `Projects` folder has plenty of code with the following extensions: `.cs`, `.py`, `.h`, `.cc`, `.c`, `.tcl`, `.java`, `.sh`, many coming from various open source libraries.
-I also downloaded about 5 top trending GitHub repositories from that day I never saw before to have some variety in the code styles.
+I also downloaded ~5 top trending GitHub repositories to have some variety in the code styles.

 All files needed some preprocessing: replaced tab character with spaces, and any characters with code